Commissioner Personas

 We use a strict Inline Attribution Architecture embedded inside native .sh hooks.
 When an agent generates a text stream, scripts like post_tool_use_citation_matcher.sh and post_tool_use_eurlex_resolver.sh intercept content in real time.
 They isolate legal citations, cross-reference them against verified local JSON treaty schemas, check live CJEU records via HTTP requests to the Curia server, and inject visible validation or warning tags directly into the text.

 That is your own call.
-If you work at the Commission, the Parliament, the Council, an agency — you already know the answer to that question better than we do.
+If you work at the Commission, the Parliament, the Council, or an agency, you already know the answer to that question better than we do.

 What we can say: you can copy and paste any of our prompts into any GPT-like tool you have access to.
 No guarantees on the output, and the usual draft-for-review caveats apply.